potocpav/batch-rename/README.md

 Let's make it so your eyes do not bleed by looking at the names.

-1. Replace underscores with braces:
+1. Replace underscores with spaces:
 ```bash
 rn _ ' '
 ```

-2. Drop the ads in braces:
+2. Drop the ads in brackets:
 ```bash
 rn ' \(.*\)' ''
 ```